SRTC Procedure: Library Services

 - Challenged Materials Procedures

-The Executive Director receives and reviews the submission describing/explaining the nature of the challenge.
+The Director of Library Services receives and reviews the submission describing/explaining the nature of the challenge.
 It must include:

 - Challenger Information: name, campus/department, status (student, faculty, staff, other);

 - Item Information: author, publisher, publication date;

 - Analysis: a detailed critique with reference to the text of the holding(s) being challenged.

 Faculty, students, or staff must request one of two actions:

 - The removal of item(s) because of inappropriateness; or

 - The addition of an item/source to balance the collection by providing an alternate view.

 The Library may agree to take either action or no action at all.